Perspective | He put it all on the line opening his butcher shop a year ago. Then the pandemic hit.

 “We had to change everything,” he said.
 “We had to get the website, start delivery, move the cashier up to the door, to the entrance, so people just picked up what they ordered.
 That meant no impulse buys.”

-His inventory was all expensive and had a short shelf-life: Japanese A5 wagyu beef ($219 a pound), salmon from the Scottish Highlands ($22.99 a pound), grass-fed lamb from Australia ($28.99 a pound).
+His inventory was all expensive and had a short shelf-life: Japanese A5 Wagyu beef ($219 a pound), salmon from the Scottish Highlands ($22.99 a pound), grass-fed lamb from Australia ($28.99 a pound).
 A $25 chicken.

 “We took huge losses in the beginning,” he said.
 “I started with 10 or 12 employees and had to lay half of them off.”